peterkaminski/sylph/prompts.md

 modify it so the output is the raw output from the API, and the input reads a JSON file in the same format as the raw output from the API

 modify it so it reads input from a JSON file with the same format as the raw API input and saves the output as in the same format as raw API input to a JSON file.

+no, the output format is still using the API output format. change it so the output format is the same as the input format.